Seaside Chats, etc.

 Stickers

 We have physical stickers we share with our community.
-These hex stickers are something from the R (#rstats) community that we put on laptops, waterbottles, etc.
+These hex stickers are something from the R (#rstats) community that we put on laptops, waterbottles, etc. These are a visible part of community building - Julie Lowndes has made friends with people at airports through them seeing her laptop and coming to start a conversation.

 • Die cut stickers